mattfaltyn/Ethernaut-Solutions/levels 1-5/level-3.md

 ### Solution

 As we can see in the contract, the coin flip is determined by the remainder of the hashed block number divided by the factor constant.
-This

 Unfortunately, this coin flip is not random at all and can be easily exploited with the following contract: